On minimum integer representations of weighted games: Weighted games with s for two types of voters

+Let us consider an example of inequality system (\ref{ie_feas3}) for the complete simple game $\chi$ uniquely characterized by $\cardv=(3,3)$ and $\mathcal{M}= ^T$.
+The \smax losing vectors are given by $(1,2)$ and $(0,4)$, so that Inequality system~(\ref{ie_feas3}) reads as follows.

+If we minimize one of the objective functions $f_1(q,w_1,w_2)=q$, $f_2(q,w_1,w_2)=w_1$, or $f_3(q,w_1,w_2)=w_2$ $w_1$ subject to those constraints, we obtain the optimal solution $q=10$, $w_1=5$, $w_2=2$ in all three cases.
+It is quite remarkable that those values are integers while we have only requested that they are real-valued.
+It will turn out that this is a general phenomenon in our context.

+Optimal solutions of linear programs are strongly connected with solutions of linear equation systems, since it is well known that, if a linear program admits an optimal solution, then there is an optimal solution attained at a corner of the set of feasible points.
+To this end we say that an inequality of a linear program is \textbf{tight} for a given feasible point if equality is attained.
+In our example the inequalities $2w_1\ge q$, $5w_2\ge q$, and $w_1+2w_2\le q-1$ are tight for the point $(10,5,2)$, while the inequalities $w_1+3w_2\ge q$ and $4w_2\le q-1$ are not.
+In our context each corner is the solution of an equation system of three tight inequalities, as we have three (linearly independent) variables.

+In Lemma~\ref{lemma_no_three_of_the_same_type}, Lemma~\ref{lemma_2_plus_1}, and Lemma~\ref{lemma_1_plus_2} we check all possible $3$-element subsets of the inequalities of (\ref{ie_feas3}).
+It turns out that whenever the corresponding $3\times 3$-equation system has a unique solution, all variables attain integer values.

-So each optimal vertex of the linear program in Lemma~\ref{lemma_reduction} is determined by three tight inequalities of one of the types $\widetilde{m}^Tw\ge q$ or $\widetilde{l}^Tw\le q-1$, since $w_1,w_2,q\ge 0$ can not be attained with equality.
+So each optimal vertex of the linear program in Lemma~\ref{lemma_reduced_feas_lp} is determined by three tight inequalities of one of the types $\widetilde{m}^Tw\ge q$ or $\widetilde{l}^Tw\le q-1$, since $w_1,w_2,q\ge 0$ cannot be attained with equality.
 In the following three lemmas we consider the possible cases.

-\begin{Lemma} Three tight inequalities of type $\widetilde{m}^Tw \ge q$ or three inequalities of type $\widetilde{l}^Tw\le q-1$ have to be either linearly dependent or do not determine a solution at all. \end{Lemma} \begin{Proof} Consider the equation system
+\begin{Lemma} For Inequality system~(\ref{ie_feas3}), three tight inequalities of type $\widetilde{m}^Tw \ge q$ or three tight inequalities of type $\widetilde{l}^Tw\le q-1$ have to be either linearly dependent or do not determine a solution at all. \end{Lemma} \begin{Proof} Consider the equation system $ aw_1+bw_2=cw_1+dw_2=ew_1+fw_2=z, $ where $z\in\{q,q-1\}$.
+Eliminating $z$ leaves $ (a-c)w_1+(b-d)w_2=(c-e)w_1+(d-f)w_2=0, $ which has either the unique solution $w_1=w_2=0$, which is infeasible for the whole inequality system, or an infinite number of solutions due to scaling.
+(In the latter case the equations are linearly dependent.) \end{Proof}